zachtyoung/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a javascript library that allows you to build components that are reuseable so as to create complex UIs that are not as taxing when performing DOM manipulation.

 - [ ] What does it mean to _think_ in react?

+    To think in react is to think modularly.
+Do break down UIs into components that are generic enough to be resused and combined in other parts of the UI.

 - [ ] Describe state.

+    State is esentially that parts of the app that have data that can change.

 - [ ] Describe props.

+    Props or properties are the way in which react components pass data between each other.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects is anything that affects something outside the scope of a function.
+You sync side effects by passing in a dependecy in an array into the effect hook.

 ## Project Set Up